THE ULTIMATE GUIDE TO LOCAL AREA MARKETING SUCCESS

 Online mentions of your business are known as citations and most often display your name, Address, Phone (NAP).
 NAP citations will help your local area marketing by: 1) Improving your local ranking factors by verifying the Google My Business information, so make sure it’s accurate and consistent information!
 2) We search for information in many places, not just Google.
 So, having your NAP details on social platforms like Facebook and other relevant directions only extends your reach.
 Local geographically-relevant citations, can include your Local Chamber of Commerce, local business associations and directories and community hubs.

-Learn more about local citations and their importance for your local area marketing here.
+Learn more about local citations and their importance for your local area marketing in this page.

 5. Employ a local publicity relations expert